 - The security level of the stack

-Step 4: Working on UI/UX
+Step 4: Working VR Boxing App UI/UX

 For a user, an app can either be good or bad.
 There is no in-between.
 And how do they decide that?
 By UI/UX.
-A good mobile application is the one that enables easy and effective interaction with the user (that’s user interface) and the one which provides the best experience to users (user experience).
+A good mobile application is the one which enables easy and effective interaction with the user (that’s user interface) and the one which provides the best experience to users (user experience).

 It’s important to focus on mobile UI/UX because that’s what increases ROI by making the user journey smooth in the app.